-You can then put into a jar and refrigerate for use or you may process in pint jars.
-I saved my last ketchup bottle from the store and refill it from this recipe.
+You can then put into a jar and refrigerate for use, or you may process in pint jars.
+I saved my last ketchup bottle from the store and refilled it from this recipe.

 Remove air bubbles with a plastic knife or other small tool.
 I like to use an orange peeler.
 Wipe rims clean and process according to water bath canning directions.